This beautiful coastal city has a surprisingly underrated repertoire of sights, tastes, and food.

 If you order a mixed grill (or really anything grilled), be prepared for your food to still have a face and eyes!
 This will be an eating experience worth telling people about, if you are not too squeamish to try it!

-2. Pastries – in many European countries, Portugal is not a place you will find American-style “breakfast food.”
+In many European countries, Portugal is not a place you will find American-style “breakfast food.”
 This gives you a perfect opportunity to try one of the many delicious baked goods that Lisbon has to offer!
 We tried many different pastries, and we found that you really can’t go wrong with them; the Portuguese know how to bake.

 However, if you only have a day or so in Lisbon, you’ll have to try Pasteis de Belém, a custardy tart that you can dress up to your liking with powdered sugar and cinnamon.
 Although they are sold all over the city, the best place to get these yummy treats is Pasteis de Belém, right near the Belém bus stop.
 The bakery opened in the 1800’s, and is named after the pastries themselves.

 The other, more savory, baked good that you must try is also well known in Brazil: Pão de Queijo.
 These are wonderful, doughy, cheesy balls of heaven, especially when heated up.
 They do not look as extravagant next to some of the more decorated pastries, but do not be fooled, because they are to die for.